International Travel

 Customs Regulations: Bruneian customs authorities enforce strict import/export regulations.
 Contact the Embassy of Brunei in Washington, DC, for specific information regarding customs requirements.

-Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may still be illegal according to local laws.
-You may also pay fines or have to give them up if you bring them back to the United States.
-See the U.S. Department of Justice website for more information.
+Counterfeit and Pirated Goods: Counterfeit and pirated goods are prevalent in many countries.
+They may be illegal according to local laws.
+Counterfeit and pirated goods may pose significant risks to consumer health and safety.
+You may be subject to fines and/or have to give up counterfeit and pirated goods if you bring them back to the United States.
+See the U.S. Customs and Border Protection website and U.S. Department of Justice website for more information.

 Faith-Based Travelers: See the following webpages for details:

-· Possible penalties for same-sex acts under the Sharia Penal Code include fines, imprisonment, caning, and death by stoning.
+Possible penalties for same-sex acts under the Sharia Penal Code include fines, imprisonment, caning, and death by stoning.

-· Under the civil penal code, possible punishments include a fine and up to 10 years in prison.
+Under the civil penal code, possible punishments include a fine and up to 10 years in prison.

-· Further information may be available from the Embassy of Brunei Darussalam in Washington, DC or by contacting an attorney in Brunei.
+Further information may be available from the Embassy of Brunei Darussalam in Washington, DC or by contacting an attorney in Brunei.

-See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.
+See our LGB Travel Information page and section 6 of our Human Rights report for further details.

-· Buildings may not always have wheelchair-accessible doorways or elevators.
+Buildings may not always have wheelchair-accessible doorways or elevators.

-· Crosswalks, elevators, and buildings do not generally have signage or warnings for the visually or hearing impaired.
+Crosswalks, elevators, and buildings do not generally have signage or warnings for the visually or hearing impaired.

 Students: See our Students Abroad page and FBI travel tips.